BLUE HERON BRIDGE SCUBA DIVING

 Blue Heron Bridge, Palm Beach:

-You may hear the site referred to as the Blue Heron Bridge, BHB or Phil Foster Park, but most local divers simply call it The Bridge 0r Blue Heron.
+You may hear the site referred to as the Blue Heron Bridge, BHB or Phil Foster Park, but most local divers simply call it The Bridge or Blue Heron.
 Technically located in Riviera Beach, Blue Heron Bridge has become well known for the wide diversity of unique macro photo subjects that thrive in its waters, though one doesn’t need to be a photographer to enjoy it.
 The Blue Heron Bridge has over 282 species recorded in the REEF database and the number is increasing monthly.
 It is not unusual to see open-water scuba diving classes here alongside dedicated underwater photographers with very expensive equipment.
-Part of the bridge’s allure is the ease of the diving there.
+Part of the BHB allure is the ease of the diving there.
 It is a beach entry, and there’s rarely more than a ripple in terms of waves, even if a hurricane is blowing offshore.
 Oh, and it’s free.
-A major plus.
+A major plus for scuba divers.

 There are a couple of important things to consider when scuba diving at Blue Heron Bridge.
 Because of its location so close to the Lake Worth inlet, tidal flow can quite strong at any time other than slack tide around the bridges.
 Low tide has dirty water from the inlet so visibility will be at its worst.
 Half an hour before high slack tide (check the 2018 BHB high-tides tables) is the best time to enter the water at the Blue Heron Bridge, as it brings the clear Atlantic Ocean water.
-At other times, it can be green and murky.
-You can check slack tide by entering the water and seeing if you are pulled towards the bridge.
+At other times, water be green and murky.
+You can check slack tide by entering the water and seeing if you are pulled towards or away from the bridges.
 Once the pull stops, it’s safe to go.

 Night diving is also popular at Blue Heron Bridge, but you will need a parking pass after dusk to scuba there.
 Guided tours are available from some of the local dive stores – check out the south east Florida dive calendars to find out when the next scuba group might be divng at the world famous Blue Heron Bridge!